-In built up areas and urban environments, oil spills can have an adverse effect on human health so it’s important to act fast.
-This not only reduces the effects of pollution to human health but also restoring the town or city area back to a safe environment.
+In built-up areas and urban environments, oil spills can have an adverse effect on human health so it’s important to act fast.
+This not only reduces the effects of pollution on human health but also restoring the town or city area back to a safe environment.

 One thing to note is that urban areas also comprise of parks and forestry so you’ll need to factor this into your plan of action.

 Roads and Highways